fluttered-book/fluttered-book.github.io/content/docs/flutter-basics/custom-widgets/index.md

 ![Extract Flutter Widget](images/extract-flutter-widget.png)

+**Note:** You might need to do some manual adjustments of the code afterward.

 {{% /details %}}

 To fix the second problem, we can turn the title text into a parameter for the